Planetary Decadal and Community Findings

 Page 18-12: “In order to conduct the required NEO follow-up characterization observations to meet key planetary defense objectives, it would be valuable to expand and extend planetary radar capabilities to obtain coverage over the northern and southern celestial hemispheres.”

-ngRADAR expands planetary radar capabilities in the northern hemisphere by making use of the Green Bank Telescope and the Very Long Baseline Array of antennas spread across the United States from Hawaii to St. Croix in the Virgin Islands, which provides complementarity and redundancy to existing planetary radar assets, especially for follow-up physical and dynamical characterization of NEOs.
+ngRADAR would expand planetary radar capabilities in the northern hemisphere by making use of the Green Bank Telescope and the Very Long Baseline Array of antennas spread across the United States from Hawaii to St. Croix in the Virgin Islands, which would provide complementarity and redundancy to existing planetary radar assets, especially for follow-up physical and dynamical characterization of NEOs.

 Finding